udifaintuch/dbcoupons/README.md

-# dbcoupons
+# DBcoupons
-this is  my sql data base of my coupons project
+This is the mysql data base  files of my coupons project